Decision of the Court of Appeal in Gdańsk, 1st Civil Division, dated January 25, 2021

 I ACz 455/20

-2. The content of the statements attached to the statement of claim, in conjunction with the content of the statement of claim, must clearly express the will of the member of the initiative group to join the group and consent to the person of its representative bringing the action, identify the members of the group and the content and basis of the claims.
-It is permissible to use a reference to the statement of claim in these statements in order to indicate the claims, the circumstances justifying the claim, the circumstances justifying membership of the group, and the evidence, provided that the content of the statement of claim together with the content of the statements attached to the statement of claim enables the court to assess the admissibility of the case in class action proceedings.
+- The content of the statements attached to the statement of claim, in conjunction with the content of the statement of claim, must clearly express the will of the member of the initiative group to join the group and consent to the person of its representative bringing the action, identify the members of the group and the content and basis of the claims.
+It is permissible to use a reference to the statement of claim in these statements in order to indicate the claims, the circumstances justifying the claim, the circumstances justifying membership of the group, and the evidence, provided that the content of the statement of claim together with the content of the statements attached to the statement of claim enables the court to assess the admissibility of the case in group proceedings.

-3. As part of the verification procedure provided for in Article 10(1) of the Class Action Act, the declaration contained in the statement of claim must be relied upon.
-This means that a class action may only be dismissed if the initiating party does not refer to any of the legal grounds specified in Article 1(2) of the Act.
+- As part of the verification procedure provided for in Article 10 Section 1 of the act concerning the group proceedings, the declaration contained in the statement of claim must be relied upon.
+This means that a group action may only be dismissed if the initiating party does not refer to any of the legal grounds specified in Article 1 Section 2 of the act.

-5. If it is impossible to standardize the factual basis of monetary claims for all members of the group on the above basis, such standardization must take place in subgroups of at least two persons, with reference to a formal criterion of a general nature constituting the actual basis of the common cause.
+- If it is impossible to standardize the factual basis of monetary claims for all members of the group on the above basis, such standardization must take place in subgroups of at least two persons, with reference to a formal criterion of a general nature constituting the actual basis of the common cause.

 The Court of Appeal in Gdańsk, 1st Civil Division, composed of: